seidelj/uchicago_pgg/README.md

 (venv)$ deactivate
 ```

 In a text editor, open the file venv/bin/activate.
 (The venv folder will be located in the project's root directory).
-A the bottom of the file, add the following lines.
+At the bottom of the file, add the following lines.
+You should choose your own value for OTREE_ADMIN_PASSWORD, which will the password used to sign into the administrative portion of the application.

     export SECRET_KEY='your secret key'
-    #YOU MAY GENERATE A SECRET KEY USING: http://www.miniwebtool.com/django-secret-key-generator/
+    # YOU MAY GENERATE A SECRET KEY USING: http://www.miniwebtool.com/django-secret-key-generator/
     export OTREE_AUTH_LEVEL='STUDY'
-    export OTREE_ADMIN_PASSWORD='password'
+    export OTREE_ADMIN_PASSWORD='choose a password'

 Reactivate your virtual environment.
 ```